 You don’t own the information about people who order food from you through aggregators’ websites.
 Technically those people are their customers, not yours.
 However, you still get a chance to empress them with the food delivered from your place and get them in your doors next time.
 If you want delivery apps users to start placing their online food orders with you directly, you can add promotions in your food packages.
-A 10% discount on the next online order through your own online system can be a good incentive for them to choose your website over the third-party apps and restaurant online ordering systems.
+A 10% discount on the next online order through your own online system integrated with delivery POS software can be a good incentive for them to choose your website over the third-party apps and restaurant online ordering systems.

 Accurate data is the key to success

 When you strive to spread your online presence and get a constant flow of online food orders, the hardest part is in keeping your menu correct and up to date across all sites and apps where people usually search for dining options.
 Accuracy is essential to avoid the frustration that customers get with incorrect information in online directories.
 You definitely should have an employee responsible for updating the information and prices and can consider using services, like SinglePlatform, MomentFeed, or their analogies to simplify this task.